cloudytuts/website/content/en/tutorials/git/git-branch-cheat-sheet.md

     Use this cheat sheet to learn how to manage your Git branches and never again forget how to accomplish some of the most common tasks.
 ---

-Git is powerful version control system and it can be difficult keeping track of all the common commands.
+Git is a powerful version control system and it can be difficult keeping track of all the common commands.
 In this cheat sheet we will give you a break down off the most popular, most used commands for you to quickly reference as needed.

 ## Branches
 Git branches are used to organize code changes to our repository, keeping them well away from our release branches until the development work is complete.
 As mentioned above, Git is a powerful version control system, which working on something as mundane as branches can attest to.